 - Much of the job search process — before you can even get an interview — for both you, the job seeker, and for the employer in trying to find good candidates, is not done in person.
 It involves employers screening resumes and cover letters, and you reading about employers and viewing their websites, and the like.
 Take advantage of opportunities to interact face-to-face, even if by video.

-- Some fairs include follow-up interviewing as part of the fair, for a full or half day.
+- Some fairs include follow-up interviewing.
 Each fair's website should tell you if they do this.
 If that is a possibility, prepare your interview skills in advance!

-- Some of the employers who attend career fairs also participate in the On-Campus Interviewing (OCI) Program, which is not the same thing as interviews that might occur as part of a career fair.
+- Some of the employers who attend career fairs also participate in the Interviewing (OCI) Program, which is different from interviews that could be part of a career fair.
 OCI interviews take place for 10 weeks in the fall and eight weeks in the spring semester.
+OCI will be virtual, and not in-person during fall 2020.
 For OCI, in advance of the interview date, students apply and employers screen applicants to choose whom to interview.
-Meeting students in person at fairs gives employers another way of observing candidates in addition to the resume you submit for On-Campus Interviewing.
+Connecting in advance at fairs gives employers another way of observing candidates in addition to the resume you submit when you apply for interviews.

 - Know which employers are participating!
 See the career fair list that links to each event website.
 The sponsor of each fair is listed.
 Read the website for each fair.
 It should give you a way to see participating employers with other relevant information — like positions for which they are hiring and majors sought.
 If there's no information within a week of the fair, contact the sponsor and ask.